 (Not all creative arguments will be convincing on appeal)

-The bottom line is that to be a qualified joint venture and receive more contracts under the three-in-two Rule, you cannot be awarded government contracts
+The bottom line is that to be a qualified joint venture and receive government contracts, your joint venture cannot exceed two years in formation.
+If your joint venture exceeds two years, the SBA will treat is as a separate entity subject to affiliation and you cannot be awarded government contracts under the new entity

 In the Size Appeal of Excellus, mentioned above, the Appellant argued to SBA OHA that its transformation over time renders it a new joint venture entity for purposes of compliance with the Three in Two Rule.
 Specifically, in the two years applicable to the 3-in-2 rule had elapsed and then the company acquired another federal contract.
 See also SBA Mentor Protege Joint Venture Rules 13 CFR 124.513 & 13 CFR 121.103.